oacore/content/team/suchetha-n.kunnath.md

 ---
 first-name: Suchetha
 last-name: N.Kunnath
-role: PhD Student
+role: Research Associate
 photo: /images/team/suchetha-nambanoor-kunnath.jpg
 past: false
 order: 0
 ---
-Suchetha’s research focusses on the classification of citations based on their purpose and influence.
-The main areas of research interest include Text Mining, Machine Learning and Natural Language Processing.
-Outside of work, she likes to travel and experiment with photography.
+Suchetha's research focuses on the author's affiliation extraction from scientific meta-data and classification of scholarly publications based on the UN Sustainable Development Goals using NLP and IR.
+Outside of work, she likes to experiment with photography.